DataDog/datadog-operator/docs/getting_started.md

 To use the Datadog Operator, deploy it in your Kubernetes cluster.
 Then create a `DatadogAgent` Kubernetes resource that contains the Datadog deployment configuration:

-1. Download the Datadog Operator Helm chart from [`datadog-operator/chart/datadog-operator`](https://github.com/DataDog/datadog-operator/tree/master/chart/datadog-operator).
+1. Download the [Datadog Operator project zip ball](https://github.com/DataDog/datadog-operator/archive/master.zip).
+Source code can be found at [`DataDog/datadog-operator`](https://github.com/DataDog/datadog-operator).
+2. Unzip the project, and go into the `./datadog-operator` folder.
-2. Define your namespace and operator:
+3. Define your namespace and operator:

    ```shell
    DD_NAMESPACE="datadog"
    DD_NAMEOP="ddoperator"
    ```

-3. Create the namespace:
+4. Create the namespace:

    ```shell
    kubectl create ns $DD_NAMESPACE
    ```

-4. Install the operator with helm:
+5. Install the operator with helm:

    - Helm v2: